Pila Fifita

 Pila Fifita (born 13 June 1975 in Viliame Fifita) is a rugby union player who has represented Tonga, including one cap during the 2003 Rugby World Cup.
 He also played two seasons for the New Zealand Divisional 15.
 He plays as a winger.
 He is the father of Sosefo Fifita.

 North Otago

 Pila Fifita debuted for North Otago in 2000.
 He along with most of his teammates suffered losses in his first two seasons the worst being in 2001 in the NPC final, but he enjoyed success in 2002 when he was a main part of the NPC 3rd Division winning team.
-In 2002, he scored 15 tries for the season including three hat-tricks, the best coming in the final against Horowhenua-Kapita making him the first person out of any of the NPC divisions to score three tries in a NPC final.
+In 2002, he scored 15 tries for the season including three hat-tricks, the best coming in the final against Horowhenua-Kapiti making him the first person out of any of the NPC divisions to score three tries in a NPC final.
 He ended up scoring 79 points for the season.
 Fifita played many matches for North Otago the last coming at the end of the 2005 season, he was a stand out player in the union and he was arguerably one of North Otago's greatest and most valuarable players.